How to Prepare for Your First Pregnancy: The Complete Doctor Backed Guide for Pakistani & Overseas Pakistani Women

 Think of the next 90 days as the “soil preparation phase” before planting a seed.
 Your body becomes healthier, your hormones stabilize and your future pregnancy becomes safer.

-- Reduce junk,fast food and refined sugar (common in busy expat lifestyles).
+• Reduce junk,fast food and refined sugar which are common in busy lifestyles.

 Sleep